transmedia-puzzles/transmedia-puzzles.github.io/syllabus.md

 * Attendance, Preparation, Discussion, and Participation in Exercises: *30%*
 * Puzzle homework: *20%*
-* Group Projects: *50%*
+* Group projects: *50%*

 ## How I'll grade puzzles

 * Elegance
-* Fair use of noise
 * Clever use of form
 * Minimal Googling
+* Fair use of noise

 ## Office hours

-Mondays 2 - 3 PM
-in Logan Cafe
+By appointment, in Logan Cafe.
+Meeting after class is most likely.

 ## Course schedule